-Ten haunted places in Cape Town
+A Haunted Halloween in Cape Town

 As one of Cape Town’s oldest buildings, the Castle of Good Hope has many a tale to tell.
 Workers and visitors report hearing voices and footsteps in the windowless dungeon and in the narrow corridors of the building.
 The bell in the Bell Tower, which was walled up centuries ago after a soldier hung himself with the bell-rope, sometimes rings of its own accord.
 A black dog is also said to haunt the property and has been known to approach visitors and then disappear.

+Lady Anne Barnard is another of the Castle's ghostly residents.
+In the late eighteenth century, Lady Anne lived at the Castle as the colony's First Lady and end often entertained important dignitaries.
+Lady Anne's ghost is said to have appeared at parties held in honour of important visitors as well as at Dolphin Pool, where she bathed.
 Another known ghost story is that of Governor Pieter Gysbert van Noodt, who was apparently a strict and militant man, once sentencing seven soldiers to die by hanging.
 One of the soldiers is said to have cursed him.
 Later that day, Van Noodt was found dead at his desk, having died of a heart attack.